TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **streamlit**: For building the interactive web-based user interface.
 - **io, sys, time, datetime**: Standard Python libraries for system interaction, timing, and date/time handling.

+## 📄 API Documentation

+Create a .env file in the root directory of this project folder.
+In the .env file, include your openai api key as **OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx**

 ## 📝 Sample Queries and Outputs

 **Sample PDF**